Login

 Collagen Fillers

-Collagen is a natural protein that body tissues produce.
-In the skin, collagen works as a support, an elastic skin base.
-The young skin contains a lot of collagen, and when the skin moves, it returns to the same position due to collagen.
+Collagen is a natural protein that the body produces.
+In the skin, collagen works as a support and an elastic base.
+Young skin contains a lot of collagen, and when the skin moves, it returns to the same position due to collagen.
 With age, natural collagen production decreases.
-Due to facial muscle movements, wrinkles, and folds appear.
+Due to facial muscle movements, wrinkles and folds appear.
 Collagen injections restore skin elasticity and help it to get smoother.

-Sculptra is the most famous facial dermal filler that stimulates natural collagen production.
-Some sources mention Sculptra as the dermal filler for injections with the most long-lasting effect on the market, while the Sculptra effect can last up to two years.
+Sculptra is a well-known facial dermal filler that stimulates natural collagen production.
+Some sources mention Sculptra as the dermal filler for injections with the longest-lasting effect on the market, while the Sculptra effect can last up to two years.
 This dermal filler is recommended for patients with HIV/AIDS and lipoatrophy.

 Abdominal Fat

-Among the natural substances for beauty injections, abdominal fat takes off the top places at a rate.
-The principle is elementary: the injector collects the fat from the abdomen and injects it in a specific face zone.
-It is the safest procedure from the allergic reaction point of view: a body does not reject its own fat.
-This procedure helps to restore the volume of some face and body parts.
+Among the natural substances for beauty injections, abdominal fat takes the top place in terms of popularity.
+The principle is elementary: the injector collects the fat from the abdomen and injects it into a specific facial zone.
+It is the safest procedure from the allergic reaction point of view: the body does not reject its own fat.
+This procedure helps restore volume in some facial and body areas.

 Hyaluronic Acid Fillers

 Hyaluronic acid is a cornerstone of the beauty injections business.
 This compound is naturally produced in body tissues and binds water under the skin.
 Due to HA, skin looks moist and elastic.
 Approximately 40 years ago, scientists discovered synthetic HA production.
 Since that time, HA products have been widely used in cosmetology and medicine.
 Hyaluronic acid is a gel that replaces lost natural moisture.
-For wrinkles, the HA dermal filler injections plump the skin and make it smoother.
+Whether for wrinkles or to achieve the benefits of lip fillers, HA dermal filler injections can deliver natural-looking and safe outcomes.

 Restylane, a product of the Swiss-based Galderma company, also offers several types of dermal fillers of different strengths for the face, neck, and even hands.